 In an economic cycle, if the Euro economy recovers before the UK economy, ECB interest rates may increase too quickly and harm the UK’s recovery.
 For example, in 2011, the ECB raised interest rates because of fears over inflation.
 Yet, in 2011, the UK economy was slipping back into recession.
 An increase in interest rates would have been very damaging for the EU economy

 3. UK Housing Market.
 The nature of the UK housing market means that the UK is very sensitive to interest rates.
 In the UK, many home-owners have high variable mortgages.
 This means a small increase in interest rates has a big effect on consumer spending.
-Therefore, it is even more important that interest rates are not unsuitable for the UK economy.
+Therefore, it is even more important that interest rates are suitable for the UK economy.

 4. No Lender of Last Resort.
-The Current Euro debt crisis shows that countries in the Euro are more susceptible to rising bond yields.
+The Euro debt crisis of 2010-13 shows that countries in the Euro are more susceptible to rising bond yields.
 Countries in the Euro have no central bank to act as a lender of last resort.
-This means, if government is struggling to sell sufficient bonds in a particular month, investors will panic and sell bonds.
+This means, if the government is struggling to sell sufficient bonds in a particular month, investors will panic and sell bonds.
 In the UK, the Bank of England would step in and buy sufficient bonds to avoid a liquidity crisis.
 Therefore, countries in the Euro are facing much higher interest rates to reflect the nervousness of investors about liquidity fears. (see: lender of last resort)

 6. Irreversible Decision.
 Once in the Euro, it is very hard and very costly to reverse the decision.
 See: difficulties in leaving the Euro